CheckSkr/ZookeeperDistributedLock/README.md

 A distributed lock implements with zookeeper.

-The lock implement this in a very simplements way.
+The lock implement this in a very simple way.

 if multi clients wants to change the particular znode say "/root/configuration", the all clients must write a temporary